damenleeturks/sketch-iconfont/README.md

 Its a nice plugin to use icon fonts in Sketch for developers and designers.
 Now it supports font awesome and material icons but sure, I would like to add more.

-Maybe we can create a custom icon font uploader, it would be so cool.
+Added Gideon.

 ## Demo
 ![demo][demo-image]

 # Features

 > `A Problem of the Designer:`
 > When you want to add an icon from icon fonts, you don't need to find a cheatsheet to copy it in your design.

 - You can easily add it now in sketch.

 > `A Problem of the Developer:`
 > When you want to learn name of the icon which is added from a designer, you don't need to look too much icons to find it.

 - You can easily learn it now in sketch.